Auctionator/Collectionator/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug report for a release build
+about: You're using the latest release
+title: ''
+labels: ''
+assignees: ''

+---

 Please include as much of the following information as possible to help me fix the bug:

 ## Brief Description of Bug